Cosmitar/todoist-js/README.md

 `npm run test -t filter.spec.js` and so on.

+&#x2757; Some tests can fail due to restrictions in your account if you're not premium.

 If you want to test `share.spec.js` you need first to include a 2nd access token (from a different user) into `.env` file, using variable `ALTERNATIVE_ACCOUNT_ACCESS_TOKEN`